 - Case 2: Digital signatures can also be used in digital certificate systems.
-In such a system, a certificate authority (CA) provides a signature for digital certificates to certify the entity information, public and private key information, key purpose, expiration date, and issuer.
+In such a system, a CA provides a signature for digital certificates to certify the entity information, public and private key information, key purpose, expiration date, and issuer.
 The private key holder of a certificate uses the private key to sign a message.
 The message receiver uses the public key contained in the certificate to verify the message signature and uses the public key of the certificate issuer to verify the certificate.

-Public key operation
+Public key operations

 In most cases, you can call the GetPublicKey operation to obtain a public key and distribute it to users for encryption or verification.
 Then, the users can use cryptographic libraries such as OpenSSL and Java Cryptography Extension (JCE) to perform calculation in their business systems.